yush2106/stm32-labs/16-interrupt-up-down-counter-4-digit/README.md

 The 7 segment display LEDs connect to pins PC0 to PC6, and the 4 digit enabled input pins are PC7 to PC10.

-Increase or decrease the counter number when pressing the 2 inturrupt buttons.
+Increase or decrease the counter number when pressing the 2 inturrupted buttons.

 ## Process steps